veronikastengel/tree_id_app/README.md

-# About the Tree ID App
+# About Tree ID App

 Final project for the Ironhack data analyst bootcamp.

 This application allows the user to identify a tree from an uploaded image.